pensnarik/pgfaq/README-en.md

 2. Different transactions should update data in the same order.
 In this case deadlock is impossible.
 3. Application should lock all the rows going to be updated before updating them.

+#### What is virtualxid?

+`virtualxid` is a virtual transaction counter that comprise backend id and backend local `xid` (for instance, "2/19").
+`virtualxid` is allocated for transaction that haven't update any rows in the database therefore there is not need to store transaction's `xid` in `xmin` and `xmax` system columns.
+This is to avoid wraparound of the system-wide 32-bit transaction ID.
+As soon as transaction updates any data in the database the real `xid` will be allocated for this transaction (you can also call `txid_current()` function to force `xid` allocation).

 ## Working with database

 #### What are the tools to work with PostgreSQL?